facebookresearch/Mephisto/examples/static_react_task/README.md

 1. Copy the `static_react_task` directory to your project directory
 2. Update `static_task_data` in the `run_task.py` script to provide the required data for your task
-3. Update the any task-related variables in your `conf/my_new_config.yaml` file to make sense for your task.
+3. Update anytask-related variables in your `conf/my_new_config.yaml` file to make sense for your task.
 4. Update `webapp/src/components/core_components.jsx` to have the frontend you'd like.
 Include an onboarding step if possible.
 5. Run `run_task.py` to pilot your task over localhost.
 6. Repeat 4 & 5 until you're happy with your task.